NieneB/aeres_workshop/docs/MapboxGL-js-part-2.md

 :arrow_forward: Add these `layers` to your `style` object.

+Replace `"layers": [...]` with the code snippet.

+:arrow_forward: Refresh the file in your browser and see your custom map!

 :information_source: The `"id"` is a custom name you give to the layer.
 You can give it any name you like.

 :information_source: The `"source"` is the name of the source provided in the beginning of the style object.
-We called it `"pdok"`.
+We called it `"cartiqo"`.

 :information_source: The `"source-layer"` is the name of the data layer in the vector tiles.
 This information is fixed.
 We provided all the names of the layers for you already.
 A bit further on we will explain how you can request the vector tile information.